Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

     #define GBP_PKT10_TIMEOUT_MS 15000 in gbp_serial_io.cpp line 39
     Timeout_printing=1;  in Main_Decoder.m line 13

 In idle mode, the printing command from the Game Boy is not taken into account.
-Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial before making another print (which means that the serial is idle).
+Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial (which means that the serial is idle) before making another print.
 This allows the decoder to know how to assemble images that contains inner margins.
 Remind that the real printer uses a roll of paper that you decide to cut manually, so certains games do not care of the printing margins.
 So you have to force a bit the image separation in order to get the nice printing wanted by the programmers.

 Games that can take advantage from the "TimeOut" or idle mode are (for example):
 - *Nakayoshi Cooking (3, 4 and 5), Mc Donald's Monogatari, Hello Kitty no Magical museum and Nintama Rantarou GB: Eawase Challenge Puzzle.
 They generate splitted image files in Automatic mode due to weird printing protocol with very long lag times in-between chunks of images and/or inner margins.*